 There are many systems you need to run your home.
-During the warmer months you may need an AC system or a heat pump.
+During the warmer months you may need an air conditioning system or a heat pump.
 During the cold months, most homeowners need a furnace or air handler.
-Then you include washer and dryers, ranges, refrigerators…the list seems endless.
+Then you include washer and dryers, dishwashers, refrigerators…the list seems to go on forever.

 But one thing homeowners certainly know is they want hot water.
-Most homes have a water heater – or in some homes a boiler is used to warm the water.
+Most homes have a water heater – or in some homes a boiler is used to heat the water.
 Have you noticed which heating system your home utilizes to heat your water?
-Strogen's Service Experts Heating & Air Conditioning is here to help clarify the difference between the two heating systems.
+Strogen's Service Experts is here to help explain the difference between the two water heating systems.

-A water heater is a large tank that, that’s right, heats water.
+A water heater is a storage tank that, that’s right, heats water.
 The heat is either produced by burning gas or by employing electricity.
-A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a warm bath, the washer loaded with towels, or any other hot water need.
-As the hot water leaves the tank, fresh cold water enters through the bottom of the tank so it can also be heated for use throughout your home.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a warm bath, the washer loaded with towels, or any other hot water need.
+As the hot water leaves the tank, fresh cold water enters through the bottom of the tank so it, too, can be heated for use throughout your home.

 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
-A different type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be circulated throughout the home and give heat through radiators.
-A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that provide great comfort during the cold season.
+A different type of boiler can heat the water to the point it turns into steam.
+The steam heats the water for the home but can also be circulated throughout the home and provide heat through radiators.
+A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+Boilers are very adaptable heating systems that provide great comfort during the cold winter months.
 Newer boilers are also very energy efficient.

-Need help deciding which water heating system is right for you?
-Call Strogen's Service Experts Heating & Air Conditioning in Rochester today and we’ll come out and provide you a complimentary in-home estimate.
+Can’t decide which water heating system is right for you?
+Call Strogen's Service Experts in Rochester today and we’ll come out and provide you a complimentary in-home estimate.